 Read here more about why vegan is healthy: Vegan (with sources).

 Proteins (Amino Acids).
 20 different amino acids (building blocks) are required to build human proteins.
-Nine of these are essential (cannot be made by the body).
+Eight of these are essential (cannot be made by the body).
 Legumes, oats, nut, seeds and even some vegetables provide all essential amino acids, but are low in one or more.
 The combination of grains (low in lysine but high in methionine, tryptophan, phenylalanine and valine) and legumes (low in methionine and tryptophan, but high in lysine and isoleucine) therefore represents a way to complete the amino acid pattern.
 If you eat enough and balanced, you get enough amino acids.
 It is not necessary to balance the amino acid profile in every meal (Young & Pellett, 1994).
 The benefits of eating proteins from plants are not getting any Cholesterol from the meat but also getting more valuable nutrition.
 For example beans contain more calcium, iron, magnesium and potassium than chicken meat.

 - Daily requirement: There is a lot of mixed information about how much protein we actually need but in general, we don’t need as much as you might think.
 0.55 – 0.8 gram of protein per kilogram of body weight per day seems to work for most people.
 More if you are very active and/or want to gain muscle or during growth phase, infants, children, and during pregnancy and lactation.